moledoc/molecurrent/README.md

 ## TODO:

 * improve readme
-* Currently keybinds are in 2 different places (.config/openbox/rc.xml and .config/sxhkd/sxhkdrc).
+* //Currently keybinds are in 2 different places (.config/openbox/rc.xml and .config/sxhkd/sxhkdrc).
 Probably should think about unifying them
+* unify the sxhkd keybindings to match the wm one (currently `evilwm`)

 ## Bluetooth